tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-landing-pages.md

 You probably don't need to figure out your product story on your own.
 Business development and marketing groups already did this in a pitch deck.
 Any product that's mature enough that you're actually building a landing page for it most likely has slides that someone created to tell the product's story.
 Find these slides and use the story told as the outline.
 You can print the slide deck to PDF and feed it into your AI tool.
 Most tools support PDF uploads now.
 Because the story is key to a coherent message on the landing page, use a prompt like this:

 <div class="chat">
-Based on these slides, identify what the product story is.
+<p>Based on these slides, identify what the product story is.
 A product story typically solves a business pain point in a unique, compelling way.
-Help articulate what the story is.
+Help articulate what the story is.</p>
 </div>

 If your product doesn't have a pitch deck, marketing site, or other assets, consider sitting down with the product manager and interviewing them about it.